ultimatemember/ultimatemember/readme.txt

 **Enhancements**

 * Added: Function `UM()->mail()->enabled_email()` for checking if the email notification is enabled by the user.
+* Added: `color` type of sanitize settings saved in wp-admin.
+* Added: Checking array type of submission data when `url` type of sanitize is used in wp-admin.

 = 2.11.2 2026-02-10 =